chrisk2b/Project-Sparkify/README.md

 # Purpose of the Repository

 This repository contains the results of the Data Science Nanodegree Sparkify Capstone Project.
 Its’s purpose is to give the reviewers of the access to the code.
+More information can be found on a [Medium Blog Post](https://medium.com/@christophberns/apache-spark-for-big-data-analytics-53b99185bf51).

 # Summary of the Sparkify Project